Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Find relevant information in exception messages

-An [AmqpException][AmqpException] contains 3 fields which describe the error.
+An [AmqpException][AmqpException] contains three fields which describe the error.

 * **getErrorCondition**: The underlying AMQP error.
 A description of the errors can be found in the [AmqpErrorCondition][AmqpErrorCondition] javadocs or the OASIS AMQP 1.0 spec.
 * **isTransient**: Whether or not trying to perform the same operation is possible.
 SDK clients apply the retry policy when the error is transient.